Burslem: Tourism

 Around 5 million tourists visit Stoke-on-Trent each year, supporting around 4,400 direct jobs.
-Stoke shows its popularity through the number of repeat visits; around 80 percent of visitors have previously been here.
+Stoke shows its popularity through the number of repeat visits; around 80 per cent of visitors have previously been here.
 Burslem has a variety of strong tourist attractions; Burleigh, Moorcroft, Festival Park, its many pubs, and the Trent & Mersey Canal.
 The Old Town Hall is one of the largest buildings in Burslem.

 It also has the legacy of novelist Arnold Bennett, who refers to the town and many of its streets with thinly disguised names: e.g. Burslem/"Bursley", Swan (Square and Pub)/"Duck".
 It is the setting for one of his most famous works, the Clayhanger trilogy.
 Burslem's centre benefits from having an almost-intact medieval street-plan and countless fine old buildings, and a townscape which almost-totally escaped re-development during the 1960s and 1970s.

 After being under-used for years, the Burslem School of Art has been refurbished at a cost of £2.1m and offers several large free art galleries.
 The free Public Library is currently based in the School of Art, after the Venetian Gothic Wedgwood Institute closed for safety reasons early in 2009.
 Ceramica was a new award-winning ceramics family attraction, based in the imposing old Town Hall and funded by Millennium Lottery money but due to the loss of council funding has been closed.
 The Queen's Theatre has regular concerts and an annual pantomime.

 There is a traditional Friday street market, and street carnivals in May and December.